-Members can create a myProvidence account online.
+Members can create a myProvidence account online at myProvidence.com.
 A myProvidence account enables you to view your personal health plan information (including your Member Handbook and Benefit Summary), view claims history and benefit payment information, order a replacement Member ID Card, and access other health and wellness tools and services.